-Solar Panels Pennsylvania: Costs, Savings & Payback
+Solar Panels Pennsylvania — Costs, Savings & Payback

 The Real Cost of Waiting for Solar Panels in Pennsylvania

-PECO, PPL, Met-Ed raised rates by up to 12% in the past year (a 3–6% per year trend over the past decade).
+PECO, PPL, Met-Ed raised rates by up to 12% in the past year — a 3–6% per year trend over the past decade.
 At Pennsylvania's current $0.2058/kWh and 4.42 peak sun hours daily, solar panels in Pennsylvania typically generate $1,524 – $3,069 in annual savings, and that number grows as rates climb.

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Full Retail NEM (1:1) — every exported kWh credited at full rate.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Pennsylvania Solar Data at a Glance
+Pennsylvania Solar Data at a Glance

 Pennsylvania offers a strong case for residential solar in 2026.
 Above-average electricity rates of $0.2058/kWh combined with 4.42 daily sun hours deliver payback in ~14 years.
 Utility rates have risen 3–6% annually — every year without solar panels in Pennsylvania adds to that avoidable cost.

-Why Solar Makes Financial Sense in Pennsylvania
+Why Solar Panels in Pennsylvania Make Financial Sense

 - Above-average electricity rate of $0.2058/kWh — higher than the national average of $0.1805/kWh, accelerating payback for solar panels Pennsylvania